vinhcatba/i2c1602/README.md

 This library is based mainly on [Lewis Loflin's code](https://www.bristolwatch.com/rpi/i2clcd.htm).
 It uses wiringPi I2C to interface with an I2C 16x2 LCD, which has a I2C converter module attached in the back.

 # To clone and install this library:
+Make sure to have wiringPi installed. **RasbianOS has wiringPi pre-installed by default.** Check by typing `gpio -v` in terminal.
+If there is a version then wiringPi is installed.
 ```
 $ wget https://github.com/vinhcatba/i2c1602/archive/refs/heads/main.zip
 $ unzip main.zip